 Payment processing fees and transaction fees still apply to mobile payments.
 Your costs will vary based on the type of card used, as well as the fee structure of your payment processor.
 The most cost-effective route for you will often depend on the size of your business, your sales volume, and what functionality you need.

+Many payment processors have payment structures that charge excessive monthly fees in addition to payment and transaction fees.
 As such, if you’re looking to minimize your mobile payment processing costs, look into providers that offer reasonable pricing and provide high-value products and services.

 Strong customer support